 As I mentioned in my antidepressants post, the NHS allows you just six counselling sessions.
 For me, this was nowhere near enough time to even scratch the surface of how I was feeling.
 I discussed this with the counsellor I had been seeing at a well-known mental health charity.
 She agreed to continue seeing me on a private basis after the six NHS sessions.
 The counsellor advised she would be available for as long as I needed.
 It was important that we clarified this before the private counselling commenced, because I felt I had years of issues that had been bubbling away below the surface.
 I wanted to move forward with my life, not continue to waste it.

 On Saturday afternoon, a few days since we had last spoken, I was out walking when she called me.
 “Turns out you were right; I can’t be your counsellor anymore.
 I need to focus more on my new role.”
-I still cannot believe that she let me down, what made it worse was she phoned me, rather than waiting and telling me face to face in our session scheduled for the Tuesday.
-I think she was a coward; she knew the promises she had made me and wasn’t respectful enough to tell me face to face.
+I still cannot believe that she let me down.
+What made it worse was that she phoned me, rather than waiting and telling me face to face in our session scheduled for the Tuesday.
+She was a coward; she knew the promises she had made to me and she wasn’t respectful enough to tell me face to face.

-She appears to have a complete disregard for her clients and their welfare.
+It would appear that she has a complete disregard for her clients and their welfare.
 I was utterly distraught.
 She did offer to transfer me to a colleague, but I felt that wasn’t appropriate for me.
 As I mentioned in the antidepressants post, finding the right counsellor is key.
-To get the most from counselling, a relationship with the counsellor/ therapist is required, if I don’t like or trust the person it will not work.
+To get the most from counselling, a relationship with the counsellor/ therapist is required.
+If I don’t like or trust the person it will not work.

 Starting with a new counsellor